GabrielRavier/Cave-Story-Decompilation/README.md

 File details :

 Doukutsu.i64 : This file is the IDA database to open using IDA 7.0 freeware.
+This file will be updated as some point, but only the .idb file is up to date due to conversion being difficult.

 Doukutsu.idb : This file is the IDA database to open using the 32-bit version of IDA.